-What are the differences between plugin supported 'application profiles' and keyboard shortcut based 'custom profiles'
+Here's a very thorough explanation of the difference between plugin supported 'application profiles' and keyboard shortcut based 'custom profiles'

 Each application you want to use with Loupedeck device, needs a profile.
 Profile contains actions (for buttons) and adjustments (for dials) which triggers a reaction on the target application.
 In that sense all the profiles are the same, but the difference lies on the action types available for the profile (by the plugin).